VenturianTome/VenturianTome/src/4.World/Dimensions-Realms.md

 ----

 ## | Trivia
+- An Abyss Mouth is a portal to the Underworld; they were not used since 84 A.D. \[11:07 - *Paranormal Ghost Hunt*]
 - You can build and ride a raft to leave certain dimensions \[12:28 - *Big Dragon*]
+- There is a looping dimension that houses Tom and Jerry \[1:49 / 11:54 - *Tom and Jerry!*]
+> "If you see a mouse, it's probably a dream world." -Jerry the Mouse \[11:51 - *Tom and Jerry!*]
 - Ghost and Toast are both mermaids in the Medieval dimension \[9:33 - *Medieval Mod*]
-- An Abyss Mouth is a portal to the Underworld; they were not used since 84 A.D. \[11:07 - *Paranormal Ghost Hunt*]

 > Information about the Puppet Arc can be found [here](../chapter_4.md)